Yesid4Code/Infrastructure_Provisioning_AWS/README.md

 * `terraform destroy --auto-approve`: Destroy the infrastructure.
 * `terraform -help`: displays a list of commands that can be used with **Terraform**.

+Version 1.0 of this repository contains the following infrastructure where the **Network Load Balancer** is not yet used, to access the instances it must be done through the Public IP generated at the time of linking the *Network Interface* with the EC2 instance.

 * Version [1.0][V1.0]

 <p align="center">